grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/instrument-a-backend-plugin.md

 ## Collect and visualize logs, metrics and traces

-If you want to collect and visualize logs, metrics and traces using Loki, Prometheus and Tempo when developing your plugin, please refer to https://github.com/grafana/grafana/tree/main/devenv/docker/blocks/self-instrumentation which are being used by the Grafana maintainers.
+If you want to collect and visualize logs, metrics and traces using Loki, Prometheus, and Tempo when developing your plugin, refer to https://github.com/grafana/grafana/tree/main/devenv/docker/blocks/self-instrumentation which are being used by the Grafana maintainers.